tailcallhq/federation-example/README.md

 ![image info](./files/diagram.png)

+### Components

+* `hey`: We use `hey` cli benchmarking tool to cause synthetic load in order to benchmark the `router` component.
+We benchmark for `10 seconds` using `200 threads` using `POST` method with graphql payload.
+The settings for the benchmarks are in the `bench-hey-**.json` files.
+* `router`: This is the component we are targeting to benchmark.
+We use a collection of different federation implementation with different settings to have a comprehensive comparison.
+* `subgraph`: This component is used to provide data to the `router` component.
+It mimics a GraphQL subgraph, but in reality it serves a static response.
+We do that so we can eliminate any overheads that are caused by processing the request in a real GraphQL subgraph.

 ### Query

 For both `big` and `medium` we use the following query.
 It provides a deeply nested structure, and with different response payloads it can be a challenge on some federation implementations to parse it.